In wasting children, a richer India sees "national shame"

 The region's malnutrition level for children under five matches the national average, but child mortality rates are worse at 103 deaths per 1,000.
 The national average is 66 deaths per 1,000, according to U.N. children's agency, Unicef.

-Most of the children here are from India's most marginalized and poorest communities, such as tribals and lower castes where literacy is poor and poverty high.
+Most of the children here are from India's most marginalised and poorest communities, such as tribals and lower castes where literacy is poor and poverty high.

 Their mothers are themselves often undernourished, forced into early marriage when they reach puberty, and give birth to underweight babies with weak immune systems.